 - 7. If a compound action potential is detected at a stimulus amplitude (Amp) of 0.050V, lower the stimulus amplitude to 0.010V, and repeat Steps 5 and 6.
 Continue to lower the stimulus amplitude by 0.010V and repeat Steps 5 and 6 until the compound action potential disappears. - 8.
 If a compound action potential is not detected at stimulus amplitude of 0.050V, increase the stimulus amplitude (Amp) by an increment of 0.050V.
 Record and mark the response of the nerve. - 9.
 Repeat Step 8 until the threshold response of the nerve is detected.
-Mark this sweep of the recording with the term, Threshold. - 10.
-Once the threshold response of the sciatic nerve is found, continue to increase the stimulus amplitude (Amp) in 0.050V increments until the action potential of the nerve no longer increases in amplitude.
+Note when Threshold is reached. - 10.
+Once the threshold response of the compound nerve is found, continue to increase the stimulus amplitude (Amp) in 0.050V increments until the maximal response of the nerve is observed.
 Change voltages, record sweeps, and mark recordings in the same manner as before.